jeffgillan/pdal_filters.csf/README.md

-# pdal_copc
-This repo has pdal scripts to analyze point clouds
+This repo describes how to run PDAl in a local conda environment and in Docker containers

+PDAL is a library for reading and writing point cloud data.
 Documentation for PDAL is found [here](https://pdal.io/en/2.5.2)

-The json files within this repo define the pipeline processing steps to be carried out in PDAL.

-For example, the json file copc.json converts a .las point cloud format to a cloud optimized point cloud (copc)
+# Running Pdal from local conda environment

+`conda create --yes --name pdal_copc --channel conda-forge pdal`

 </br>
 </br>
 </br>